savonet/book/video.md

 so that `s2` streams exactly what `s` streams, after having been taken apart and put back together.
-Our concert is then a matter of taking the record of tracks of one source and overriding one of its fields:
+Our concert is then a matter of taking the record of tracks of the video source `v` and overriding its audio field by the audio track of the source `music` with the clean audio:

 ```{.liquidsoap include="liq/video-replace-audio.liq" from=header}
 ```